george-mammen/Learn-To-Code-21/README.md

               ➼ Write a C program to count and display the number of Vowels, Consonants and spaces in a string.

               ➼ Write a C program to find the number of prime numbers in a array of integers.

+Day 23 :

+              ➼ Write a C Program to read an array and display it, using both the index method and traversal using pointers.

+              ➼ WACP that that reads and displays details of 4 students.
+The 'structure' should contain the RollNo(int), Name(string) and marks(float).